 Origin of the Nations of the World

 This is a chapter of genealogies, of families, which are the origin of the nations of the world.
 This chapter is far more important than the space I’m giving to it would indicate.

-If you are interested in ethnology and anthropology and the story of mankind on the earth, you may want a far deeper study than you will find here.
+Neither the sons of Japheth nor the sons of Ham ever comprised what some folk call the lost ten tribes of Israel.
 Here in chapter 10 we have the genealogies of all three sons of Noah.

 Now these are the generations of the sons of Noah, Shem, Ham, and Japheth: and unto them were sons born after the flood.

 - Verses 1 and 32 both refer to the chapter as a record of the sons of Noah . . . after the flood, and verse 32 states that these lines of descent and the geographical distribution of the respective clans ultimately produce “nations” (people groups living in specific territories) that Abram and the patriarchs encounter later.

 - The chapter rehearses the genealogies of Noah’s three sons, beginning with Japheth, who seems least influential of the three in history.

 SONS OF JAPHETH